snarfed/open-in-app/README.md

 supported.
 That's not enough for some of the URI pattern matching we need.
 In these cases, we overspecify a prefix or pattern and do the rest of the filtering at runtime.

-Todos
-===
-deregister intents for apps that aren't installed
-More apps:
-WordPress
-OpenTable
-Netflix
-Hulu
-YouTube? or does it already handle everything right?
-Tumblr
-...others?